The ketogenic diet

 Patients who follow a medical ketogenic diet will work with our Adult Neurology Ketogenic Diet Therapy Clinic.
 Patients will be provided with nutrition information, meal planning resources, recipes and will be closely monitored by our providers.

 We also offer quarterly ketogenic cooking classes for our patients.
-Held in the Learning Kitchen at UW Health at the American Center, these classes provide an opportunity to work with ketogenic-friendly ingredients, test new recipes, expand cooking skills and learn how to make keto friendly versions of their favorite dishes.
+Held in the Learning Kitchen at East Madison Hospital, these classes provide an opportunity to work with ketogenic-friendly ingredients, test new recipes, expand cooking skills and learn how to make keto friendly versions of their favorite dishes.
 Due to the COVID-19 pandemic, these classes are currently on hold.
 We hope to restart them in 2022.

 How the ketogenic diet changes lives